 Master's Degree Programme in Learning, Teaching and Counselling in Intercultural Context

 This two-year Master’s Degree Programme in Learning, Teaching and Counselling in Intercultural Context (120 ECTS) is a multidisciplinary programme focusing on different study fields related to education.
 The Programme is divided into orientation, methodological, thematic and other studies.
 The curriculum of the programme has a global focus and is not limited to one particular research or study field related to education.
 Instead, it offers a thematic walkthrough through diverse disciplines related to education and pedagogy.
 Students can flexibly choose their thematic modules according to their personal interests and needs.
-Students may focus on adult education and counselling, primary or science education and special education.
+Students may focus on adult, primary or science education.
+As areas of special interests, they can also gear their expertise towards different study fileds in education, such as, special education.

 The thematic module Lifelong Learning focuses on the basics of education, lifelong learning, knowledge society and development of working life.
 It offers comparative perspectives to questions pertaining to lifelong learning and expertise, educational policy and educational research.
 It addresses topics, such as, active citizenship, career counseling, life and educational paths of individuals and communities in various social and sociopolitical contexts.